A parade, not a mask-erade

-Queer march organisers hope more participants will throw off their masks and identify themselves today, as the community will walk with an added spring in its step, thanks to recent developments
+Queer march organisers hope more participants will throw off their masks and identify themselves on Sunday, as the community will walk with an added spring in its step, thanks to recent developments

 Queer Azaadi Mumbai (QAM) will host the ninth annual Lesbian, Gay, Bisexual and Transgender (LGBT) Pride parade in the city at 3 pm on Sunday, starting from August Kranti Maidan.